admin3514/aws-notes/README.md

 The Cloud (or Cloud Computing) refers to the delivery of computing services over the internet.
 Instead of owning and managing physical hardware, companies and individuals can access on-demand computing resources from cloud providers like AWS, Google Cloud, and Microsoft Azure.

 **Types of Cloud Computing :** <br>
-*1.Public Cloud* – Services provided over the internet (e.g., AWS, Azure, Google Cloud). <br>
+*1. Public Cloud* – Services provided over the internet (e.g., AWS, Azure, Google Cloud). <br>
-*2.Private Cloud* – Dedicated cloud infrastructure for a single organization. <br>
+*2. Private Cloud* – Dedicated cloud infrastructure for a single organization. <br>
-*3.Hybrid Cloud* – A mix of public and private cloud services. <br>
+*3. Hybrid Cloud* – A mix of public and private cloud services. <br>

 **Cloud Computing Service Models :** <br>
 *IaaS (Infrastructure as a Service)* - Provides virtual servers, storage, and networking <br>